“‘Twas the first night of Chanukah and on the fifth floor,

 Try This!
 Include step-by-step written directions to accompany your map.

-Learn about Hanukkah: The Jewish Festival of Lights.
+Learn about Hanukkah: The Jewish Festival of Lights (includes lots more book suggestions and printable resources).

 We’ve collected more resources on our Hanukkah Pinterest Board.
 Find ideas & inspiration here.